Cheshire Cat: Adaptations

-Prior to 1951 when Walt Disney released an animated adaptation of the story (see below), there were few post-Alice allusions to the character.
-Martin Gardner, author of The Annotated Alice, wondered if T. S. Eliot had the Cheshire Cat in mind when writing Morning at the Window, but notes no other significant allusions in the pre-war period.
+Martin Gardner, author of The Annotated Alice, wondered if T. S. Eliot had the Cheshire Cat in mind when writing "Morning at the Window", but notes no other significant allusions in the pre-war period.

 Images of and references to the Cheshire Cat cropped up with increasing frequency in the 1960s and 1970s, along with more frequent references to Carroll's works in general.
 The Cheshire Cat appeared on LSD blotters, as well as in song lyrics and popular fiction.

 In Disney's 1951 animated film, Alice in Wonderland, the Cheshire Cat is depicted as an intelligent and mischievous character that sometimes helps Alice and sometimes gets her into trouble.
-He frequently sings the first verse of the Jabberwocky poem.
-The character was voiced by Sterling Holloway.
+He frequently sings the first verse of the "Jabberwocky" poem.
+The character was voiced by Sterling Holloway, who is best known as the voice of Winnie the Pooh.
+This version of the character has appeared since then in other Disney media, among them Alice's Wonderland Bakery, a series set several generations after the Disney film, where the Cheshire Cat, voiced by Max Mittelman, is depicted as an immortal, being the only character besides the Doorknob not to be represented through a descendant of other of the characters.
+In October 2019, it was reported that an undetermined Cheshire Cat project is being developed by Disney for its streaming service, Disney+, but no more information about the project was mentioned since then.
+A Lego version of the character (voiced by Jim Cummings) appear in the 2026 special Lego Disney Princess: Magical Mayhem.

 In the 1985 television adaptation of Carroll's books, the Cheshire Cat is portrayed by Telly Savalas.
 He sings a morose song called "There's No Way Home", which simply drives Alice to try and find a way home even more.

 In the 1999 television adaptation of Carroll's books, the Cheshire Cat is portrayed by Whoopi Goldberg.
 She acts as an ally and friend to Alice.

 The Cheshire Cat appears in Alice in Wonderland (2010), voiced by Stephen Fry.
 In the film, Cheshire (as he is often called; or sometimes "Ches") binds the wound Alice suffered earlier by the Bandersnatch and guides her to Tarrant Hightopp, the Mad Hatter and Thackery Earwicket, the March Hare.
 He is blamed by the Hatter for desertion when the White Queen is deposed by the Red; but later impersonates the Hatter when the latter is sentenced to decapitation.
 Throughout his appearances, "Ches" is able to make himself intangible or weightless, as well as invisible (and thus to survive decapitation), and is usually depicted in mid-air, at shoulder-height to human-sized characters.
 In the video game adaptation of the film, Ches is a playable character who can not only turn himself invisible, but other objects around him as well.

-In October 2019, it was reported that an undetermined Cheshire Cat project is being developed by Disney for its streaming service, Disney+.

-In Alice's Wonderland Bakery, a series set several generations after the Disney film, the Cheshire Cat, voiced by Max Mittelman, is depicted as an immortal, being the only character besides the Doorknob not to be represented through a descendant.